 Floods account for nearly 30 per cent of Australia’s natural disasters, and take a devastating toll.
-The series of floods that hit Queensland in the summer of 2010-11 killed 28 people, caused $2.3 billion in property damage, and reduced Australia’s GDP by an estimated $30 billion.
+The damage caused by flooding in Queensland and New South Wales in February 2022 exceeded $4.8 billion.

 Prior to this research, the existing method of flood calculation was limited by risk being estimated within state borders.
 Rahman and his colleague Khaled Haddad discounted arbitrary provincial boundaries, instead dividing the country into 14 regions based on hydrological patterns.